 Methods:

-This cohort consisted of 2632 adults admitted to any ICU with echocardiogram reports using the MIMIC-II database of patients hospitalized at Beth Israel Deaconess Medical Center from **** to ****.
+We conducted a longitudinal, single center, retrospective study of adult patients who underwent an echocardiogram during an ICU admission at the Beth Israel Deaconess Medical Center between 2001 to 2007.
+The cohort consisted of 2,481patient extracted from the MIMIC-II database.
 We included patients in the MICU, SICU, CCU and cardiac surgery ICU (CSRU).
-Patients grouped by those with HDLVEF and those with normal left ventricular ejection fraction (NLVEF).
-HDLVEF was defined as ejection fraction greater than 55%.
+Patients with HDLVEF and those with normal left ventricular ejection fraction (NLVEF) were included in the cohort.
+HDLVEF was defined as ejection fraction greater than 70%.
+Normal LVEF was between 55-70%.
 Those with ejection fraction less than 55% were excluded from the analysis.
-Baseline comparisons performed using chi-squared tests for equal proportion with results reported as numbers, percentages, and 95% CI's.
-Continuous variables were compared using t-tests and reported as means with 95% CI's, while non-normally distributed data were compared using Wilcoxon rank sum tests and reported as medians.
+Furthermore, patients with chronic HDLVEF were excluded from the analysis.
+Chronic HDLVEF was defined as having another echocardiogram in the MIMIC database that was also HDLVEF.
+Baseline comparisons performed using Fisher’s Exact Test for count data results reported as numbers and percentages Continuous variables were compared using two-sample Wilcoxon Rank Sum Test (also known as the Mann-Whitney test) and reported as medians and inter-quartile range.
+Significance levels are shown with an asterisk for P-values less than 0.05.

-Subgroup analysis was peformed on patients with documented acute or chronic HDLVEF.
-Acute HDLVEF was defined as having another echocardiogram in our database with NLVEF.
-Similarly, chronic HDLVEF was defined as having another echocardiogram which was also HDLVEF.
-Most patients did not have an echocardiogram for reference, and were not included in the acute versus chronic subgroup analysis.
-A multivariate analysis was performed using the variables: age, gender, SAPS score, Elixhauser comorbidities and presence of HDLVEF. **** Tom’s details on this ****

-Significant values defined as P < 0.05.
+Subgroup analysis was performed on patients with documented acute HDLVEF.
+Acute HDLVEF was defined as having another echocardiogram in our database with NLVEF. .
+A multivariate logistic regression model was used to predict 28-day mortality using the variables: age, gender, SAPS-I score, Elixhauser score of comorbidities, vasopressor use and the presence of HDLVEF.
+The results are shown as odds ratios with 95% confidence interval.
+P-values are shown with significant values defined as less than 0.05.

-Power ????? *****

-Our primary outcome was 28 day mortality.

 Results:

 With respect to baseline characteristics, our study demonstrated that patients with HDLVEF are indeed more likely to be female.
 Those with HDLVEF also were more likely to have associated ICD9 codes for CHF, hypertension, and cancer.
 HDLVEF patients as a cohort were slightly more acutely ill based on SAPS-I score, white blood cell count, and lactate measurements.
 HDLVEF patients more frequently required intravenous fluids, vasopressors and mechanical ventilation.